Groups, Orders, and Dynamics

-This text started growing from short Notes that the second-named author wrote for mini-courses at the Third Latinoamerican Congress of Mathematicians (2009), the Uruguayan Colloquium of Mathematics (2009), and the School Young Geometric Group Theory II (Haifa, 2013).
-All authors would like to express their gratitude to L.~Bartholdi, D.~Calegari, M.~Calvez, A.~Clay, Y.~de~Cornulier, P.~Dehornoy, A.~Erschler, \'E.~Ghys, A.~Glass, F.~Haglund, T.~Hartnick, S.~Hurtado, V.~Kleptsyn, T.~Koberda, K.~Mann, I.~Marin, D.~Morris-Witte, L.~Paris, F.~Paulin, D.~Rolfsen, F.~le~Roux, Z. $\check{\mathrm{S}}$uni\'c., R.~Tessera and B.~Wiest, for valuable discussions, comments, and suggestions, as well as E.~Trucco for informatics technical support.
+This text started growing from notes that the second-named author wrote for mini-courses at the Third Latin American Congress of Mathematicians (2009), the Uruguayan Colloquium of Mathematics (2009), and the School Young Geometric Group Theory II (Haifa, 2013).
+A first draft was posted on arXiv in 2014; unfortunately, this contained many misprints and a couple of small mathematical mistakes that were pointed out by several colleagues and are (hopefully) fixed in this version.
+The three authors would like to express their gratitude to the anonymous referees and L.~Bartholdi, J.~Brum, D.~Calegari, M.~Calvez, A.~Clay, Y.~de~Cornulier, P.~Dehornoy, A.~Erschler, \'E.~Ghys, A.~Glass, R.~Grigorchuk, F.~Haglund, T.~Hartnick, S.~Hurtado, J.~ Hyde, T.~Ito, D.~Kielak, S.~ Kim, V.~Kleptsyn, T.~Koberda, J.~Lodha, K.~Mann, I.~Marin, N.~ Matte Bon, G.~Metcalfe, D.~Witte Morris, L.~Paris, F.~Paulin, D.~Rolfsen, F.~le~Roux, Z.~ $\check{\mathrm{S}}$uni\'c, R.~Tessera, M.~Triestino, L.~Vendramin and B.~Wiest, as well as all the participants of the meetings Orderable Groups, held at Caj\'on del Maipo (2014), Ordered Groups and Rigidity in Dynamics and Topology, held at Casa Matem\'atica Oxaca (2019), and Big Mapping Class Groups and Diffeomorphism Groups, held at CIRM, Luminy (2022), for valuable discussions, comments, corrections and suggestions.
+We also thank the Research in Groups Program of CY Advanced Studies for hosting the authors during the final stage of the writing.
+Last but not least, we would like to express our deep gratitude to Ina Mette for her extraordinary work and patience during the editing process.

-B. Deroin was partially supported by ANR-08-JCJC-0130-01, ANR-09-BLAN-0116 and ANR-13-BS01-0002.
-A. Navas and C. Rivas acknowledge the funding from the CONICYT PIA 1103 Project DySyRF.
-A. Navas would also like to acknowledge the support/hospitality of the ERC starting grant 257110 RaWG / Institut Henri Poincar\'e during the final stage of this work.
-C. Rivas was also partially supported by a CONICYT's Insersi\'on Grant PAI.
+All the three authors acknowledge the funding from the CONICYT PIA 1103 Project DySyRF (Center of Dynamical Systems and Related Fields).
+B.~Deroin was also partially supported by ANR-08-JCJC-0130-01, ANR-09-BLAN-0116, ANR-13-BS01-0002 and CY Initiative (ANR-16- IDEX-0008).
+A. Navas would like to acknowledge the support and hospitality of the ERC starting grant 257110 RaWG / Institut Henri Poincar\'e, as well as the support of the the CONICYT PIA 1415 Project (Geometry at the Frontier).
+C.~Rivas was also partially supported by a CONICYT's grant Inserci\'on 79130017 and FONDECYT 1241135.

 $\vsp$

 $ \mbox{ To Ana\"{\i}s, Rapha\"el,}$ \\

 \vsp\vsp